turingschool/career-development-curriculum/module_four/job_search_mentorship_application.md

 3. What is the focus of your job search (timeline, ideal job, steps you’ve already taken)?
 Be as specific as you can.

+Add your responses to your application gist.

 ## Section III: Turing Alumni Portfolio
 Your [alumni portfolio](https://alumni.turing.io/) should have all fields filled out and include at least 2 projects.
-Portfolios that are most effective
+Portfolios considered most effective will:

+* Demonstrate attention to detail (no typos, all links work correctly, project ReadMes are detailed, etc.)
+*

 ## Section IV: Resume
+The version of your resume that is on your Turing Alumni Portfolio is what will be considered for the application.

 ## Section V: Mod 4 First Solo Project
+Even though your first project is not graded as part of your promotional decision, successful applicants will put considerable effort into these projects to demonstrate exceptional professionalism.

 ## Evaluation Rubric
 Your application will be evaluated using the following rubric, and you must reach a 3 or above in all categories to be approved: